isralduke/portfolio-11ty/src/logo-design/organizational-growth-consultants.md

 ---
-title   : Organinizational Growth Consulting date    : 2022-10-28
+title   : Organizational Growth Consultants date    : 2022-11-22
-excerpt : Personalized travel agency which caters to premium travelers uses whimsy and fun to set up favorable expectations. mockups : []
+excerpt : Personalized travel agency which caters to premium travelers uses whimsy and fun to set up favorable expectations. mockups : ['mockup-1.jpg']
 ---

 ### About the Client